Sol-Ignis/Blob_Quest_v1.0/README.md

 v2.0 - added the forest/mines level aka level 2
   - made old ending into a one way exit w/ transition
   - added music and transitions
+//work on dialogue being more condensed, to prevent a couple leftover words